 Our loans typically contain contractual PIK interest provisions.
 The PIK interest, which represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term, is generally recorded on the accrual basis to the extent such amounts are expected to be collected.
 We generally cease accruing PIK interest if there is insufficient value to support the accrual or if we do not expect the portfolio company to be able to pay all principal and interest due.
 Our decision to cease accruing PIK interest involves subjective judgments and determinations based on available information about a particular portfolio company, including whether the portfolio company is current with respect to its payment of principal and interest on its loans and debt securities; monthly and quarterly financial statements and financial projections for the portfolio company; our assessment of the portfolio company's business development success, including product development, profitability and the portfolio company's overall adherence to its business plan; information obtained by us in connection with periodic formal update interviews with the portfolio company's management and, if appropriate, the private equity sponsor; and information about the general economic and market conditions in which the portfolio company operates.
 Based on this and other information, we determine whether to cease accruing PIK interest on a loan or debt security.
-Our determination to cease accruing PIK interest on a loan or debt security is generally made well before our full writedown of such loan or debt security.
+Our determination to cease accruing PIK interest on a loan or debt security.
 In addition, if it is subsequently determined that we will not be able to collect any previously accrued PIK interest, the fair value of our loans or debt securities would decline by the amount of such previously accrued, but uncollectible, PIK interest.

-For a discussion of risks we are subject to as a result of our use of PIK interest in connection with our investments, see "Item 1A.
-Risk Factors - Risks Relating to Our Business and Structure - We may have difficulty paying our required distributions if we recognize income before or without receiving cash representing such income," "- We may in the future choose to pay dividends in our own stock, in which case you may be required to pay tax in excess of the cash you receive" and "- Our incentive fee may induce our investment adviser to make speculative investments."
+For a discussion of risks we are subject to as a result of our use of PIK interest in connection with our investments, see "Risk Factors - Risks Relating to Our Business and Structure - We may have difficulty paying our required distributions if we recognize income before or without receiving cash representing such income," "- We may in the future choose to pay dividends in our own stock, in which case you may be required to pay tax in excess of the cash you receive" and "- Our incentive fee may induce our investment adviser to make speculative investments."
 In addition, if it is subsequently determined that we will not be able to collect any previously accrued PIK interest, the fair value of our loans or debt securities would decline by the amount of such previously accrued, but uncollectible, PIK interest.
 The accrual of PIK interest on our debt investments increases the recorded cost basis of these investments in our consolidated financial statements and, as a result, increases the cost basis of these investments for purposes of computing the capital gains incentive fee payable by us to our investment adviser.

 To maintain our status as a RIC, PIK income must be paid out to our stockholders in the form of dividends even though we have not yet collected the cash and may never collect the cash relating to the PIK interest.
-Accumulated PIK interest was \$18.4 million and represented 1.4% of the fair value of our portfolio of investments as of September 30, 2012 and \$22.7 million or 2.0% as of September 30, 2011.
-The net increase in loan balances as a result of contracted PIK arrangements are separately identified in our Consolidated Statements of Cash Flows.
+Accumulated PIK interest was \$23.9 million and represented 1.3% of the fair value of our portfolio of investments as of September 30, 2013 and \$18.4 million or 1.4% as of September 30, 2012.
+The net increases in loan balances as a result of contractual PIK arrangements are separately identified in our Consolidated Statements of Cash Flows.